Audrey Hepburn: 1961–1967: Breakfast at Tiffany's and continued success

 Critics applauded Hepburn's performance.
 Crowther wrote that, "The happiest thing about [My Fair Lady] is that Audrey Hepburn superbly justifies the decision of Jack Warner to get her to play the title role."
 Gene Ringgold of Soundstage also commented that, "Audrey Hepburn is magnificent.
 She is Eliza for the ages", while adding, "Everyone agreed that if Julie Andrews was not to be in the film, Audrey Hepburn was the perfect choice."
 The reviewer in Time magazine said her "graceful, glamorous performance" was "the best of her career".
-Andrews won an Academy Award for Mary Poppins at the 1964 37th Academy Awards, but Hepburn was not even nominated.
-On the other hand, Hepburn did receive Best Actress nominations for both Golden Globe and New York Film Critics Circle awards.
+Andrews won an Academy Award for Mary Poppins at the 1964 37th Academy Awards and Hepburn earned Best Actress nominations for Golden Globe and New York Film Critics Circle awards.

-As the decade carried on, Hepburn appeared in an assortment of genres including the heist comedy How to Steal a Million (1966).
-Hepburn played the daughter of a famous art collector, whose collection consists entirely of forgeries which are about to be exposed as fakes.
+Hepburn appeared in an assortment of genres including the heist comedy How to Steal a Million (1966).
+Hepburn played the daughter of a famous art collector, whose collection consists entirely of forgeries that are about to be exposed as fakes.
 Her character plays the part of a dutiful daughter trying to help her father with the help of a man played by Peter O'Toole.
 The film was followed by two films in 1967.
 The first was Two for the Road, a non-linear and innovative British dramedy that traces the course of a couple's troubled marriage.
 Director Stanley Donen said that Hepburn was freer and happier than he had ever seen her, and he credited that to co-star Albert Finney.
 The second, Wait Until Dark, is a suspense thriller in which Hepburn demonstrated her acting range by playing the part of a terrorised blind woman.
 Filmed on the brink of her divorce, it was a difficult film for her, as husband Mel Ferrer was its producer.
-She lost fifteen pounds under the stress, but she found solace in co-star Richard Crenna and director Terence Young.
+She lost 15 pounds under the stress, but she found solace in co-star Richard Crenna and director Terence Young.
 Hepburn earned her fifth and final competitive Academy Award nomination for Best Actress; Bosley Crowther affirmed, "Hepburn plays the poignant role, the quickness with which she changes and the skill with which she manifests terror attract sympathy and anxiety to her and give her genuine solidity in the final scenes."